 This might sound like semantics and it may be confusing.
 What I mean is that if your pot or more specifically the growing medium your tree is in, does not drain well or if your drainage holes or drainage mesh are blocked by some obstruction (including slugs!) then water will fill the container and could eventually drown your tree.
 However if your growing medium drains well but retains water this means that the particles retain water and although there will also be moisture between the particles, there will also be oxygen.
 So your tree will be ok.
 Read more about repotting and growing mediums in general in this previous blog post.

 As we move into a period when we can expect more rainfall you need to observe how quickly your pots are draining.
 If it looks like the water is pooling and taking forever to drain you may consider doing an emergency repot into something like our Professional Mix or even better, Pumice.
 Disturb the roots as little as possible but try to shake off all the old growing medium and then without cutting any roots just place the whole tree into this free draining mix.
-You can use the same container or a larger one, or you can use a plastic tray temporarily (of which we stock several different sizes and with plenty of drainage holes.)
+You can use the same container or a larger one, or you can use one of our clay development containers as these will further promote oxygen and water exchange (of which we stock several different sizes and with plenty of drainage holes.)

 Image caption.
 Defoliate, prune and wire your trees when the leaves begin changing colour, not in dormancy of winter when no sap is flowing.

 As a general guide, when the leaves of my deciduous trees change colour I cut them off and I do the final pruning of the season.
 A pair of trimming scissors is ideal for the task as it allows you to get right into the branching of the canopy.
 Be sure to seal all cuts with a good sealer to assist the healing process and also to prevent sap loss in spring.